 To say GearLaunch went above and beyond was/is an understatement and I am super confident they will help you succeed with your Shopify store as well.

 The setup is very easy.
 Once you have signed up (click the banner).
 One of the team will get back to you with a link to install the app.
 If you signup without clicking the banner you will be charged $4.99/month to use their app.

 Once you are in you are golden, and can get started right away with launching your campaigns.

-Uploading your design is as simple clicking “Create Product”.
+Uploading your design is as simple as clicking “Create Product”.

 On the right-hand side of the screen select “Add Products” and select the items you want to be uploaded.

-Branding is also another aspect which should play a huge part in your strategy and by setting yourself up as a premium brand you can stand to charge a few dollars extra.
+Branding is also another aspect that should play a huge part in your strategy and by setting yourself up as a premium brand you can stand to charge a few dollars extra.